Ballal65/FastAPI-SQLite-React-Tabler-CRUD-Template-Without-authentication/README.md

 ## Why I Chose This Stack
 - FastAPI: Fast, modern, and asynchronous framework for building APIs with Python.
 - React: One of the most popular JavaScript libraries for building user interfaces.
-- SQLite: A simple, lightweight database engine that's perfect for small to medium-sized applications.
+- SQLite: A simple, lightweight database engine perfect for small to medium-sized applications.
 - Tabler: A free and open-source web application UI kit based on Bootstrap 5, with hundreds of responsive components and multiple layouts.
 - Docker: Easy setup and deployment across different environments, ensuring that "it works on my machine" for everyone.